Rent help in Sedgwick County Kansas.

 Mennonite Housing Rehabilitation Services – This non-profit provides homeownership services, such as first time home buying programs, for low and moderate income households across Sedgwick County.
 The office is located at 2145 N. Topeka, Wichita, Kansas 67214, dial (316) 942-4848

 Harvest America is a local organization that relies on government funds.
-This non-profit organization provides housing services and emergency rental assistance for low and moderate income households and tenants, including programs such as TBRA.
+This non-profit organization provides housing services and emergency rental assistance for low and moderate income households as well as tenants, including programs such as TBRA.
 Not only can clients can referrals to grants or other forms of rent help, but counseling and more is provided.
 Some resources can even help with issues such as home repairs and weatherization.
 Telephone 913-342-2121, or find more details on Harvest America.

 Sedgwick County Housing Department is located at 604 N. Main, Suite E, Wichita, KS 67203.
 They run the federal government section 8 rental assistance for the working poor and low and moderate income households outside Wichita but still within Sedgwick County.
 Other services include housing rehab and repair programs for owner-occupied units outside Wichita and Park City.
 Seniors can also benefit from a component of the section 8 program.
 Telephone (316) 660-7270